vijaysharma9/wpjmcl/readme.txt

 * Fix - File handling in repeated fields.
 * Fix - Only show linkedin when company_listings_user_can_post_company.
 * Fix - Only link to company when published.
-* Tweak - Use repeated-field.php template for links, education and experience.
+* Tweak - Use repeated-field.php template for links, perk and experience.
 * Tweak - Made company dashboard columns customisable.
 * Tweak - Preserve case in new tags.
 * Tweak - Don't attach images to companies.
 Enabled via filter. company_listings_attach_uploaded_files.
 False by default.